 Is a Cure Available?

-At present there is no cure for Hypertrophic Cardiomyopathy.
-In current days we are encouraged at the idea we may be able to eradicate, not cure HCM.
-While we remain very hopeful that new treatments will continue to improve our understanding and the management of HCM it is not likely that there will be an outright cure within the next 20 years.
+At present, there is no cure for Hypertrophic Cardiomyopathy.
+In current days, we are encouraged by the idea that we may be able to eradicate, not cure, HCM.
+While we remain very hopeful that new treatments will continue to improve our understanding and the management of HCM, it is not likely that there will be an outright cure within the next 20 years.

-In the coming months and years we will learn more about the use of MRI in HCM, the role of genetic testing, how to screen more effectively.
-There are many exciting research efforts underway at many facilities around the world and with continued efforts on behalf of our wonderful HCM researcher we will have more information as to how we can improve our quality of life, minimize risks and live longer lives with HCM.
+In the coming months and years we will learn more about the use of MRI in HCM, the role of genetic testing, and how to screen more effectively.
+There are many exciting research efforts underway at many facilities around the world, and with the continued efforts of our dedicated HCM researchers, we will have more information as to how we can improve our quality of life, minimize risks, and live longer lives with HCM.

 The HCMA is working with many programs around the world seeking and fighting for the “cure” or “eradication” of HCM.
-There are two ways you can help.
+There are two ways you can help us advance our mission.

 - Donate to the HCMA and mark your donation “research” ensuring your gift will be guided to research efforts.